csherstan/bikkle/JOURNAL.md

+2025-05-12

+Overnight 2 runs crashed, it looks like they crashed at the same wallclock time.
+I'm thinking there is a GPU issue - it may have overheated.

+- The CNN based run didn't show signs of learning the problem.
+- The self-attention run looked like it was learning well actually: https://wandb.ai/csherstan-team/ppo_continuous_action/runs/oh278s94
+  - I do note that the mean_entropy_loss was pinned, I'm not sure what that would mean.

+2025-05-11

+Thinking about this more.
+- I could try doing some sort of human training + behavior cloning from existing policy for PPO training.
+This might not work very well though.
+- From a personal perspective, I really want to at least get the self-attention model working.
+- ChatGPT suggest that the self-attention model would train better with SAC than PPO.

+2 things I want to do:
+1. finish the integration of human data collection with model training.
+2. Get the self-attention model working.
+I really want to figure this out.
+I'm going to change my approach though:
+ - Use an observation wrapper as the preprocessor.
+ - Use a single encoder for all the token types.
+Really, I should just remove the blue tokens.

+Another idea that James suggested was to use a semantic image and then just apply a CNN.
+**how should I initialize the self-attention?**
+**where should I apply LayerNorm?**

 2025-05-10

 - I've been working on this a ton, but I keep hitting walls on getting the basic system working - I haven't even gotten